4 years ago by rendall

 Unless star trek is real.
 Faster than light travel opens up the door to infinities.

-an hour ago by XorNot
+4 years ago by XorNot

 Well also, a Von Neumann probe is a type of life.
 It's very unlikely that a self-replicating machine would not develop it's own technological drift in the replication protocol.

-an hour ago by legrande
+4 years ago by legrande

 > It might be made of mechanical parts, "biological" parts, or something in between